Windows 7 x64 USB Audio Clicks and Pops with Musical Fidelity M1A DAC

 The Quest for a SolutionThat started my search for a solution.
 I have researched and ruled out many potentially causes of issues: (Skip down to the Solution section if you don't care for the gory details.)

 Update: August 6, 2013The stutter issue no longer exists with driver v1.61.0win32-64 available from Musical Fidelity's web site listed as being for Windows 8.
 It works fine for Windows 7.
 It was only a problem with v1.48 for me.
-So the rest of this post is no longer relevant.

 And the Solution is....Summary: